-The AT100 will detect and report the position of the float on its sensor tube as a level of fluid in the process.
-In order to measure the fluid in the process properly, the float must move freely up and down the sensor tube partially submerged in the liquid level.
-If the float were to become damaged or stuck on the sensor tube, the transmitter will still report the float position regardless of the actual process fluid level.
-This by definition is a Dangerous Undetectable failure.
+The AT200 will detect and report the position of the float (within the level gauge) on its sensor tube as a level of fluid in the process.
+In order to measure the fluid in the process properly, the float must move freely up and down the level gauge chamber partially submerged in the liquid.
+If the float were to become damaged or stuck in the chamber, the transmitter will still report the float position regardless of the actual process fluid level.
+This, by definition, is a Dangerous Undetectable failure.
 To prevent this failure the float will need to be inspected for integrity and movement.
-Some transmitters will have two floats mounted on the sensor tube.
+Some gauges will have two floats mounted in the chamber.
 This inspection should be done on both floats.

-- 1. Move the float up and down the length of the sensor tube.
-It should move freely from the bottom of the sensor tube to the process connection. - 2.
-Remove the float from the sensor tube by removing the retaining clip or bolt from the end of the transmitter.
-Inspect the float for signs of excessive wear or damage. - 3.
-Submerge the float in a container of water to check for leaks as air bubbles escaping from the float.
+- 1. Move the float up and down the length of the chamber using the process fluid or some other media.
+The float should move freely from the bottom of the chamber from one process connection to the other. - 2.
+Remove the float from the level gauge chamber.
+Inspect the float for signs of excessive wear or damage. - Submerge the float in a container of water to check for leaks as air bubbles escaping from the float.
 The float is a sealed unit and any holes in the shell of the float could allow process fluid to seep inside.
 Note: ABB floats are designed for different specific gravity ranges.
 The float may or may not float in the water.
 It may be necessary to hold the float under the water to perform this test.